Prices & Orderbook

 - The buyer receives outcome shares.

-- The seller receives platform meme.
+- The seller receives FISH.

 - The ledger records balance movements.